Understanding the Lifetime Value of Your Fitness Clients

 Referred customers are also four times more likely to engage in referring new customers.
 In short, boosting client-led promotion can be valuable for your business by creating a growing web of new clients.
 You can do this by encouraging clients to leave comments on review sites or social media.

-Track and increase your fitness customer lifetime value with WellnessLiving
+How to track and increase your fitness CLTV with WellnessLiving

 In summary, there are so many possibilities when you know the lifetime value of your clients.
 You can target the right clients for your business, predict how much you will earn from each client, and improve your customer lifetime value as you increase retention rates and reduce customer acquisition costs.